 2.9.1 Brazed joints in structures specified in 1.1.1 are subject to survey by the Register.
-They shall be executed in conformity with standards or technical documentation agreed with the Register.
+They shall be carried out in accordance with the agreed standards or technical documentation.

 2.10 WELDING OF ALUMINIUM AND ITS ALLOYS